Sarah Churchill, Duchess of Marlborough: Reign of James II

-Although Churchill implied that she had encouraged the escape for Anne's safety, it is more likely that she was protecting herself and her husband.
-If James had succeeded in defeating William of Orange in battle, he might have imprisoned and even executed the Churchills for treason, whereas it was unlikely he would have condemned his daughter to a similar fate.
-But James fled to France in December 1688 rather than confront the invading army, allowing William to take over his throne.
+James still retained some influence, and he ordered that both Sarah and Anne be placed under house arrest at the Cockpit in the Palace of Whitehall.
+However, the pair escaped at night, and fled to Nottingham.
+Although Sarah implied that she had encouraged the escape for Anne's safety, it is more likely that she was protecting herself and her husband.
+If James had succeeded in defeating William, he might have imprisoned or even executed the Churchills for treason, but it was unlikely he would have condemned his daughter to a similar fate.
+James fled to France in December 1688, which allowed William and Mary to take the throne.